Batangas LNG Terminal

 Project Scope:

-The Multi-Purpose Jetty is located adjacent to the existing jetty and is capable of receiving liquid fuel carriers, LNG carriers, FSRU and FSUs.
+The Multi-Purpose Jetty is located adjacent to the existing jetty and is capable of receiving liquid fuel carriers, LNG carriers, FSRUs, and FSUs.
 The new jetty structures comprise a total of 10,000 MT (212 no) tubular steel piles ranging from 45 – 65 m in length.
 The superstructure comprises approximately 15,500 MT of fabricated steel jackets and deck/trestle modules.
-The Loading Platform is topped by a reinforced concrete deck slab which accommodates 2 ship gangways, 3 HP Gas Unloading Arms and a jib crane, among its critical deck equipment.
+The Loading Platform is topped by a reinforced concrete deck slab which accommodates 2 ship gangways, 3 HP Gas Unloading Arms, and a jib crane, among its critical deck equipment.

 Onshore facilities include a Jetty Monitoring Building and Facilities Control Room founded on piled foundation slabs and incorporating all associated services and civil infrastructure.